Code Blue 32 in effect Saturday and Sunday in Buffalo and Southern Erie County

 BUFFALO, N.Y.
-(WIVB) — A Code Blue 32 has been issued for Dec.
-25 and 26 in Buffalo and Southern Erie County.
+(WIVB) — A Code Blue 32 has been issued in Buffalo and Southern Erie Saturday, as shelters will be open again Jan.
+1 and 2.

 Code Blue locations include: